 At the very end of these post-resurrection accounts, those whom we might expect to have been the first to grasp what was afoot are still skeptical.
 When that core group of Jesus’ followers goes back to Galilee, they see him, “but some doubted.”

 This remarkable and deliberate recording of the first Christians’ incomprehension of what they insisted was the irreducible bottom line of their faith teaches us two things:

-And the second thing it tells us is that it took time for the first Christians to figure out what the events of Easter meant—not only for Jesus but for themselves.
+And the second thing it tells us is that it took time for the first Christians to figure out what the events of the Jesus’ death and resurrection meant—not only for Jesus but for themselves.
 As they worked that out, their thinking about a lot of things changed profoundly.

 The way they thought about time and history changed.